Cooperation-org/linked-trust-impact-eval/contracts/README.md

 `cd linked-trust-ie/contracts/`
 Install the submodule dependencies in the project by running:
 `forge install`
-Install OpenZepplelin Contracts as a dependency(You may have to commit your previous changes beforehand) `forge install OpenZeppelin/openzeppelin-contracts`
+Install OpenZeppelin Contracts as a dependency(You may have to commit your previous changes beforehand) `forge install OpenZeppelin/openzeppelin-contracts`
 To build, run:
 `forge build`